 The focus of the conference was to pray for the host country, global crises and world missions; it was the first prayer conference to be managed entirely by women for women.

 Special Prayer Style Encourages Attendees

 The women were blessed not only by the opportunity to meet in a place long dedicated to spiritual purposes, but also by the experience of hearing so many people pray in the Korean style, where individual prayers are said aloud as one body.

-Vonette Bright, co-founder of Campus Crusade for Christ and keynote speaker at the event, compared the experience to Revelation 19:6, which says, "Then I heard what sounded like a great multitude, like the roar of rushing waters and like loud peals of thunder, shouting: Hallelujah, for the Lord God Almighty reigns!"
+Vonette Bright, co-founder of Cru and keynote speaker at the event, compared the experience to Revelation 19:6, which says, "Then I heard what sounded like a great multitude, like the roar of rushing waters and like loud peals of thunder, shouting: Hallelujah, for the Lord God Almighty reigns!"
 Vonette says, "I experienced again hearing the praying people as a roaring current of the ocean hitting the shore."

 Conference Activities Inspire Prayer Movements

 Additionally, workshops and dedication services were conducted at the conference.
 All of the women in attendance committed to coordinate small groups to pray for the fulfillment of the Great Commission and made covenants to spread a world-level prayer agenda to more women.
 Many returned home and started 31-day prayer chains immediately following the conference.